RHInception/re-docs/setup.rst

 ~~~~~~~
 Release Engine requires an AMQP service allowing messages to pass between components.
 The current, verified to work, AMQP service used with Release Engine is `RabbitMQ <http://www.rabbitmq.com/>`_, an erlang based open source messaging service.
 For more information on setting up a RabbitMQ server please read the project's `server documentation <http://www.rabbitmq.com/admin-guide.html>`_.

-For security best practices, each compoenent that transmits on the bus should have it's own username and password combination.
+For security best practices, each component that transmits on the bus should have it's own username and password combination.
 By enforcing component username/passwords access can be restricted to just what a component needs.
 This also allows quick deactivation of a component in the event something goes terribly wrong or a service is compromised.

 Setup Steps
 ~~~~~~~~~~~